dairui01/Toyota_Smarthome/Other_version/README.md

 Joint-view TSU targets the joint-view activity detection task.
 Different from the aforementioned versions, this version of dataset contains only synchronized video pairs to be used for learning joint-view activity detection models.

-The goal of the project is to combine footage of the same scenario taken by two different cameras placed in 2 different places and then perform action recognition.
+The goal of the project is to combine footage of the same scenario taken by two different cameras placed in 2 different locations and then perform action detection.
 This repository includes various experiments that were performed in conjunction with the joint view.

 <img src="./Sit_down_v1.gif" width="300" height="200"/> <img src="./Sit_down_v2.gif" width="300" height="200"/>

 ### Introduction.

-Joint view action detection/recognition is to combine footage of the same scenarios captured in different views to perform action detection.
+Joint-view action detection is to combine footage of the same scenarios captured in different views to perform action detection.
 This is a challenging task for any current state-of-the-art action recognition method because there is a huge difference in visual features across different views even though the scenario is the same.
 The main aim of the project is to obtain a combined feature-level representation/embedding from different views that can be used to improve action detection performance.
 This is done in two steps.

 1).
 First we extract the spatio-embeddings of the videos using a pre-trained 3D-CNN network in our case its I3D[1].